JemaOS/chromium/chrome/browser/page_load_metrics/observers/README.md

 * Main frame page loads (page load timing and metadata updates are collected for child frames and reported to observers for the main frame, as long as the main frame meets all other tracking criteria)
-* By default, pages with HTTP or HTTPS URLs.
-Different schemes can be tracked by overriding `PageLoadMetricsObserver::ShouldObserveScheme()`.
+* Pages with HTTP or HTTPS URLs
 * Non-New Tab Page URLs (on desktop, the NTP may be served over HTTPS.
 These loads are not tracked)
 * Non same-page navigations (e.g. navigations using pushState, or using a